Directory of World Wide Swim School Teachers and Swim Schools

 - In infant swimming, learning age-appropriate skills are most important.
 It is impossible to teach children certain physical skills before they are developmentally ready.
-Good swim schools will study and build the swimming lesson around baby’s developmental needs and readiness for a particular skill.
+Good swim schools will study and build the baby swimming lesson around their developmental needs and readiness for a particular skill.

 - Parental involvement is essential when learning to swim.
 Swimming is a complex physical activity in an unusual environment.
 It requires time, patience and a commitment from the parent.

 - Parental supervision and participation in swimming lessons is encouraged for children under 4.
 This creates a safe and secure learning environment and assists learning as children get individual attention from their parents.

 - Maximum practice time where children are kept busy practising their swimming is vital.
 Look for a swim school that: